swichers/code-management-scripts/docs/git-overlap.md

 # git-overlap

-Checks the provided commit range to determine which commits modify files that were modified in an earlier commit.
+Checks the provided commit range to determine which commits modify the same files that are also modified in earlier commits.
 This is a very shallow check which does not account for functional or thematic dependencies.
-It should be considered a starting point for further investigation.
+It is a starting point for further investigation.

 e.g.
 * Commit 1